On Units in Orders in 2-by-2 Matrices over Quaternion Algebras with Rational Center

 \begin{proof} We show $(i) \Rightarrow (iii) \Rightarrow (ii) \Rightarrow (i)$.
 So suppose $M \in \SU_+(\Gamma_n(\R))$.
 Then by (\ref{expressionimage}), $M(i_n) = \frac{\alpha\overline{\gamma} - \gamma'\alpha^*}{\vert \gamma \vert^2 + \vert \alpha \vert^2} + \frac{i_n}{\vert \gamma \vert^2 + \vert \alpha \vert^2}.$ As $M \in \SL_+(\Gamma_n(\R))$, $\vert \gamma \vert^2 + \vert \alpha \vert^2=1$.
 Moreover $\alpha\overline{\gamma} = \alpha\gamma^{-1}\vert \gamma \vert^2$, which is a vector by Lemma~\ref{simulVn} and by the definition of $\SL_+(\Gamma_n(\R))$.
 Hence $\alpha\overline{\gamma}= (\alpha\overline{\gamma})^* = \gamma'\alpha^*$.
 This proves (iii).
 So suppose now $M(i_n)=i_n$.
 Then by Proposition~\ref{propels2}, $\Psi(M)$ fixes $0 \in \BQ^n$ and thus, by Proposition~\ref{defpsigamma}, $\beta+\gamma'+(\alpha-\delta')i_n=0$.
 So $\alpha=\delta'$ and $\beta=-\gamma'$ and $1= \alpha\delta^* - \beta\gamma^* =\vert \alpha \vert^2 + \vert \beta \vert^2 = 1$.
 Item (ii) now easily follows.
 Finally suppose $\Vert M \Vert^2 = 2$.
 It is easy to compute that $\vert \alpha - \delta' \vert^2 + \vert \beta + \gamma' \vert^2 = \Vert M \Vert^2 -2$.
 From this (i) follows immediately. \end{proof}

 We have now all the ingredients to prove the main theorem of this section, which gives concrete formulas for the bisectors $\Sigma_{M}(i_n)$, defined in Section~\ref{prelimpoin}, in the upper half-space $\Hy^{n+1}$.
-In fact in the upper half-space the isometric sphere of an element $M \in \SL_+(\Gamma_n(\R))$ does not necessarily equal a bisector.
+The main idea is that the formulas for the bisectors in the ball model are easy to compute as in that model, bisectors equal isometric spheres, by Lemma~\ref{defpsigamma}.
+Unfortunately in the upper half-space the isometric sphere of an element $M \in \SL_+(\Gamma_n(\R))$ does not necessarily equal a bisector.
 However as the bisector is a concept purely based on the hyperbolic metric, the map $\eta_0^{-1}$ from Proposition~\ref{propels2} sends $\Sigma_{\Psi(M)}(0)$ to $\Sigma_{M}(i_n)$, as $\eta_0^{-1}(0)=i_n$.
-By Lemma~\ref{defpsigamma}, the formula for the centre and the radius of $\Sigma_{\Psi(M)}(0)$ are very easy and this gives us formulas for the bisector $\Sigma_{M}(i_n)$ in the next Theorem.
+As $\Sigma_{M}(0)$ is also the isometric sphere, by Lemma~\ref{defpsigamma}, the formula for the centre and the radius of $\Sigma_{M}(0)$ may be easily computed and this gives us formulas for the bisector $\Sigma_{M}(i_n)$ in the next Theorem.
 Note that this theorem is exactly the same as \cite[Theorem 3.2]{algebrapaper}.